PedroJoaoPereira/documentation/debian/base_installation.md

 ...
 ```

-Restart the ssh service with:
+Restart the ssh service with or reboot:

 ```bash
 systemctl restart ssh
 ```

+### Create Secure Connectio

 Create SSH keys to be copied over to the new system (remote) and the root login can be disabled, by executing the following on the machine that will connect to the remote system: